Cl1ngz/bike-rental-system/README.md

-This is Computer Sience Project xd
+This is Computer Sience Project